quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ; an IPAddress can either be a "human readable" form
 ; (e.g., "127.0.0.1" for v4 or
 ; "2001:0db8:85a3:0000:0000:8a2e:0370:7334" for v6) or
-; use a raw byte-form (as the string forms can be ambiguous) IPAddress = text /
+; use a raw byte-form (as the string forms can be ambiguous).
+; Additionally, a hash-based or redacted representation ; can be used if needed for privacy or security reasons.
+IPAddress = text /
             hexstring
 ~~~